Post Job

 A consultant and sales representative's role is to perform research and analysis to devise strategies for reaching sales targets and optimal services.
 Aside from providing consultations and business plans, they may also represent the company by reaching out to clients through calls and correspondence.
 They may offer products and services to secure sales, answer inquiries, and even arrange appointments to discuss and negotiate deals.
 Furthermore, as a consultant and sales representative, it is essential to build positive relationships with clients in adherence to the company's policies and regulations.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that sales/account representative responsibilities requires skills like "work ethic," "indirect sales," "sales support," and "enterprise resource planning."
-But a consultant and sales representative might use skills, such as, "strong presentation," "energy efficiency," "national accounts," and "securities."
+For example, resumes show us that sales/account representative responsibilities requires skills like "work ethic," "indirect sales," "sales support," and "enterprise resource planning."
+But a consultant and sales representative might use other skills in their typical duties, such as, "strong presentation," "energy efficiency," "national accounts," and "securities."

 A territory representative is responsible for selling the company's goods and services within a designated area, negotiating offers with potential clients, and identifying business opportunities according to market trends and customer demands.
 Territory representatives analyze the sales performance and strategize techniques to reach sales targets by coordinating with the whole sales team.
 They must be highly knowledgeable of the products offered by the company to demonstrate features and functionalities and respond to the inquiries and concerns the customers may have.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from sales/account representatives resumes, they are more likely to have skills like "sales process," "sales techniques," "work ethic," and "sales support."
-But a territory representative might have skills like "patients," "customer relationships," "territory development," and "food handling."
+The required skills of the two careers differ considerably.
+For example, sales/account representatives are more likely to have skills like "sales process," "sales techniques," "work ethic," and "sales support."
+But a territory representative is more likely to have skills like "patients," "customer relationships," "territory development," and "food handling."

-Territory representatives are known to earn similar educational levels when compared to sales/account representatives.
-Additionally, they're 0.1% more likely to graduate with a Master's Degree, and 0.2% more likely to earn a Doctoral Degree.
+Territory representatives typically earn similar educational levels compared to sales/account representatives.
+Specifically, they're 0.1% more likely to graduate with a Master's Degree, and 0.2% more likely to earn a Doctoral Degree.

 A territory sales representative is responsible for selling goods and services, assisting customers with their inquiries and concerns, and monitoring the assigned area's sales reports.
 Territory sales representatives coordinate with the rest of the sales team to develop effective marketing strategies and promotional techniques to increase revenues and profitability.
 Territory sales representatives research current market trends to identify business opportunities to meet consumer demands and widen their services.
 A territory sales representative must have excellent knowledge of the sales disciplines and principles, managing the market approach to ensure customer satisfaction.